-Heathland School is a Rights Respecting School
+Heathland School is a Gold Accredited Rights Respecting School

 The Rights Respecting Schools Award (RRSA) recognises achievement in putting the United Nations Convention on the Rights of the Child (CRC) at the heart of a school’s planning, policies, practice and ethos.
 A rights-respecting school not only teaches about children’s rights but also models rights and respect in all its relationships in our school community.
 The UNICEF website reports that Children in Rights Respecting Schools feel safe in school, are respected, and enjoy supportive relationships with the adults who care for them and engaged with their local community, their education and the global agenda.

-When we asked what information we wanted to share with parents, two of our Rights Ambassadors said:
+When we asked what information, we wanted to share with parents, two of our Rights Ambassadors said:

 ‘Our Rights Respecting School is like being in paradise.
 Our rights are respected in school because we take care of each other and make sure we are safe.
 We use the Articles from the Convention of the Rights of the Child (copy attached below).
 There are 54 in total.
 Articles 1-42 are the rights for children and Articles 43-54 are about how adults and governments must work together to help children enjoy these rights.
 Each year, we raise money and give it to an international charity.’